geozwaan/Erosion/README.md

 by

-Zwaan, F., Brune, S., Glerum, A., Vasey, D., Naliboff, J., Manatschal, G., and Gaucher, E. C.
+Zwaan, F., Brune, S., Glerum, A., Vasey, D. A., Naliboff, J. B., Manatschal, G., and Gaucher, E. C.

 submitted to Nature Geoscience